polyipseity/information/special/academia/HKUST/CIVL 1100/assignment I.2/submission.md

 2. NOTE 2.
 Show your work with steps <u>clearly</u>.
 When appropriate, illustrate your work with diagrams and/or figures and write down any assumptions you made.
 3. NOTE 3.
 Use the sign conventions taught in lectures.
 Take _g_ = 9.81 m/s<sup>2</sup> when necessary.

-> Take up, right, counterclockwise, and tension as positive, as taught in lectures.

 ## 2.1

 Use the method of joints to determine the axial forces in all members of the truss structure in Fig. 2.1, under the two applied loads as shown.